gauravmm/AbacusMachineSim/README.md

 Breakpoints set at a function header will stop execution just before a function returns.
 Breakpoints set within a function will stop execution so that the highlighted line is the next to be executed.

+### Static & Dynamic Analysis

+At compile-time some static analysis is automatically performed, and the compiler reports functions where the exit is unreachable, infinite `goto` loops, and unreachable lines.

+At runtime further analysis is performed, including recursion detection and branch-free loops.

 ## Open Source